Yasteer/Audio-Spectrum-LED-Analyser/README.md

 3. Have a look at the ADC timing -> Check for inconsistent firing times

 # Improvements
-1. Use an external RAM module to increase 512 KB of UNO SRAM --> Allows for more resolution in FFT calculation.
+1. Use an external RAM module to increase 512 KB of UNO SRAM --> Allows for more resolution in FFT calculation
-2. Use more LEDS for a bigger frequency visual spectrum.
-3.Perhaps use an additional sensor and combine ADC readings for more accuracy.
+2. Use more LEDS for a bigger frequency visual spectrum 3.Perhaps use an additional sensor and combine ADC readings for more accuracy